tdsmith/blog/_posts/2015-08-31-python-35-transition.markdown

 I prefer not to accept Python versions into homebrew-versions because of the relatively high maintenance load, but [starting a tap](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/How-to-Create-and-Maintain-a-Tap.md) (Homebrew's term for an alternative formula repository) is easy to do if you'd like to maintain a python34 formula yourself (or a suite of similar formulas, like Felix Krull's [deadsnakes](https://launchpad.net/~fkrull/+archive/ubuntu/deadsnakes) PPA for Ubuntu).
 I would owe you a beer. :)

+## Migrating early

+If you would like to transition to Python 3.5 before its official release, you can run `brew install python3 --devel` to install the release candidate.
+After 3.5 final is released, a normal `brew update && brew upgrade` will upgrade you to the release version.
+Anything that works with a pre-release version of 3.5 should continue working with a release version of 3.5.

 ## Questions

 If you need help, please feel free to reach out on Homebrew's Github issue tracker or the mailing list (homebrew@librelist.com).
 Thanks for your patience!